crownstone/website/17-indoor-localization.md

 * The user has to carry a smartphone with an app.
 * RSSI values are different per phone model and per individual phone (smartphone covers, cases, etc. slightly disturb BLE signals).
 Part of this might be solved by so-called *transfer learning*, in which an AI on one phone learns from an AI on another phone.
 However, that is a non-trivial problem.
 * In daily operation the smartphone has to listen to RSSI values all the time (in the background).
-This can be done, although it takes care to achieve continuous listening on iOS devices.
+This can be done, although it requires background location permissions achieve continuous listening on iOS devices.
 However, regarding battery life it needs to be taken into account that listening costs energy, even if it is not much.

 Things to consider:

-* Messages have to be sent as unconnectable iBeacon messages to be received by iPhones.
+* Messages have to be sent as unconnectable iBeacon messages to be received by iPhones per iBeacon specification.
 This means that smart home devices such as Crownstones need to toggle between connectable BLE messages and unconnectable iBeacon messages.

 ## Region monitoring

 There is a particular option in iOS available that allows an app developer to only have information flowing to the app when a user enters or exists a particular region.
 The data in an iBeacon message contains a proximity UUID, major, and minor number.
-When a particular proximity UUID is registered, it can be searched for in the app.
-Note, that it has to be known beforehand!
+When a particular proximity UUID is registered, the app can monitor for it.
+It cannot scan all available iBeacon broadcasts and then pick on to listen to.
 The software framework in iOS, called Core Location, limits the number of regions to 20.
 An app is not able to simultaneously monitor more than 20 regions.
-This means that if every room gets its own UUID or major/minor, it is only possible to have 20 rooms in total for a particular user.
+This means that if every room gets its own UUID or major/minor and is defined as an individual region, it is only possible to have 20 rooms in total for a particular user.

 There are several ways to circumvent this: